eminx/cocoso/README.md

 It is possible to _list_ (by admins) a set of shared resources for them to be timely _claimed/booked_ by verified users.
 Every each booking is automatically displayed on the calendar.
 This is very similar to the widespread usage of Google & Outlook calendars in typical shared resource contexts like in a e.g. company office.

 However, with Cocoso, the way this works is much more simplified.
 You make a booking and that's it.
 It's so far not possible to make calendar invites etc, because we think those become unnecessary automations turning working people into robots feeding machines and become dictated about how the digital systems work rather than digital systems helping people proceed in their workflows.
-We like to think that people talk to each other more in work places rather than work around tools to prevent that.
+We like to think that people talk to each other more in work resources rather than work around tools to prevent that.

 Resource Sharing and Calendar work with one another very tightly.
 Indeed Calendar is the visual language enabling Resource Sharing, as well as what's happening in the community.